Skip to content

 Ready for commercial launch at scale in 2025

-This game-changing technology already exists today and a large and growing number of global industrial players have already expressed great interest in using it to cut CO2 emissions and meet crucial climate targets.
-Our RotoDynamic technology is currently being piloted, with commercial demonstration projects beginning in 2023.
-The technology can be retrofitted to existing production plants and will be ready for commercial scale use in 2025.
+This game-changing electric cracking technology already exists today and a large and growing number of global industrial players have already expressed great interest in using it to cut CO2 emissions and meet crucial climate targets.
+Our RotoDynamic technology is currently being piloted, main focus being on RotoDynamic Reator since the beginning of 2024.

 2021 – 2023